Honduras: Poverty

 The World Bank categorizes Honduras as a low middle-income nation.
-The nation's per capita income sits at around 600 US dollars making it one of the lowest in North America.
+The nation's per capita income sits at around 3,000 USD, making it one of the lowest in North America.

-In 2010, 50% of the population were living below the poverty line.
-By 2016 more than 66% were living below the poverty line.
+In 2016, more than 66% of the population was living below the poverty line.

-Economic growth in the last few years has averaged 7% a year, one of the highest rates in Latin America (2010).
+Economic growth has averaged 7% a year, one of the highest rates in Latin America as of 2010.
 Despite this, Honduras has seen the least development amongst all Central American countries.
 Honduras is ranked 130 of 188 countries with a Human Development Index of .625 that classifies the nation as having medium development (2015).
 The three factors that go into Honduras's HDI (an extended and healthy life, accessibility of knowledge and standard of living) have all improved since 1990 but still remain relatively low with life expectancy at birth being 73.3, expected years of schooling being 11.2 (mean of 6.2 years) and GNI per capita being $4,466 (2015).
 The HDI for Latin America and the Caribbean overall is 0.751 with life expectancy at birth being 68.6, expected years of schooling being 11.5 (mean of 6.6) and GNI per capita being $6,281 (2015).

 The 2009 Honduran coup d'état led to a variety of economic trends in the nation.
 Overall growth has slowed, averaging 5.7 percent from 2006 to 2008 but slowing to 3.5 percent annually between 2010 and 2013.
 Following the coup trends of decreasing poverty and extreme poverty were reversed.
 The nation saw a poverty increase of 13.2 percent and in extreme poverty of 26.3 percent in just 3 years.
 Furthermore, unemployment grew between 2008 and 2012 from 6.8 percent to 14.1 percent.